SanthoshReddy-5/Datasets/README.md

 ### 📂 Datasets Repository
 ---
 Welcome to the Datasets Repository!
 This repository contains a collection of datasets sourced from various public domains, research papers, and open data platforms.
-The goal is to provide easy access to structured datasets for research, machine learning, and data analysis projects.
+The goal is to provide easy access to structured datasets for research, machine learning and data analysis projects.

 ### 📌 Disclaimer
 ---